 Introducing ticketing also allows institutions to establish service level agreements (SLAs) for response times.
 With response expectations different across various social platforms, SLAs can be customized by assignment group and platform to ensure that response times match student expectations.

-Through Comm100’s omnichannel functionality, support agents can follow conversations from one platform to another.
+Through Comm100’s omnichannel functionality, support agents can follow conversations from one channel or platform to another.
 Students benefit from a seamless transition from public feed to direct messages, or even new platforms, as they won’t need to repeat themselves to be understood.

 While live agent responses are the best way to connect with students, it’s not always possible to provide live chat support outside of regular business hours.
 A chatbot can fill in the gaps in your support, providing 24/7 support.
 Besides handling common questions, social chatbots can help students book appointments, pay invoices, and more.
 This immediate response can significantly improve student engagement and remedy many concerns before they become a public grievance on social media.

-With higher education institutions embracing digital transformation, the importance and the impact of social media on higher education can no longer be overlooked.
+With higher education institutions embracing digital transformation, the importance and the impact of social media in higher education can no longer be overlooked.
 Younger generations have grown up with the expectation of immediate gratification, and students expect their school to be equally responsive.

 As you continue your journey toward digital transformation, the next step is learning more about integrating social channels into your digital support strategy.
 For a more in-depth look at navigating the complexity of social media student support, we’ve put together an eBook for higher education institutions.
 You can download below: